 Twitter is also a good place to offer customer service, with various companies actively engaging and helping their customers on this platform.
 Just take a look at this Adobe XD example:

 Other social media platforms we recommend that you could use:

-Social media platforms are still powerful players in the customer service game, especially when it comes to younger generations.
+Social media platforms are still powerful players in the customer service game, especially when it comes to younger generations and your brand reputation.
 Don’t sleep on this effective communication channel.

 Communication channels in summary

 Remember that your chosen communication channel for either your teams or your customer service can have a massive impact on effectiveness and performance.